 A. The transducer output port should be mounted lower, even with or no more than 4" per foot higher than the carburetor inlet port (or fuel servo on a fuel-injected engine).
-If this is not possible, a loop should be put in the fuel line between the Fuel Flow Transducer and the carburetor or fuel servo (see following diagram).
+If this is not possible, a loop should be put in the fuel line between the Fuel Flow Transducer and the carburetor or fuel servo (see diagram below).
 This loop is intended to vacate air and keep it from getting trapped in the fuel transducer.

-- B. Do not remove the debris caps on the flow transducer until the fuel hoses are ready to be installed. - C. The flow of fuel through the transducer must follow the direction marked on the transducer. - D. The flow transducer must be mounted so the wires exiting the transducer are pointing up, or the cap with five bolts is pointing up, or the output port is pointing up, or any combination thereof. - E. Before connecting any hoses, thoroughly clean them and insure they are free of any loose material.
-High air pressure may be used, however, do not allow high air pressure to pass through the flow transducer. - F. When mounting a Fuel Flow Transducer, make provisions for the Fuel Pressure Transducer as necessary. - G. If the flow tranducer is hard mounted to a bracket, DO NOT connect the Black Gound Wire on the flow transducer.
-The bracket will provide the necessary ground to the transducer.
+- B. Do not remove the yellow caps on the flow transducer until the fuel hoses are ready to be installed. - C. The flow of fuel through the transducer must follow the direction marked on the transducer. - D. The flow transducer must be mounted so the wires exiting the transducer are pointing up, or the cap with five bolts is pointing up, or the output port is pointing up, or any combination thereof. - E. Before connecting any hoses, thoroughly clean them and insure they are free of any loose material.
+High air pressure may be used, however, do not allow high air pressure to pass through the flow transducer. - F. When mounting a Fuel Flow Transducer, make provisions for the Fuel Pressure Transducer as necessary.